ShadowOfNight/The-Legend-of-Mata-Nui-Retold/README.md

 Changelog
 --------------
+v0.00.209
+- Fixed triggers in L1A6 and TMBL.
+- Moved exit door function from osi into TMBL trigger slb for simplicity.

 v0.00.208
 - Ported alpha L1A2 area; activated osi code for it.
 - Ported alpha L1A6 area; activated osi code for it.